ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Upon receipt of a CONNECT request that includes the "Proxy-QUIC-Forwarding" header, the proxy indicates to the client that it supports QUIC-aware proxying by including a "Proxy-QUIC-Forwarding" header in a successful response.
-If it supports QUIC packet forwarding, it sets the value to "?1"; otherwise, it sets it to "?0".
+If it supports QUIC packet proxying in forwarded mode, it sets the value to "?1"; otherwise, it sets it to "?0".

 The proxy MUST include a "transform" parameter whose value is an `sf-string`